 Our services for adults are led by a team of physical therapists dedicated to getting you back to work and play after injury, or helping you manage chronic pain.
 We also offer functional capacity assessments and ergonomic reviews to ensure safety and comfort in the workplace.

 Molly Gallegos, MA, OTR/L enjoys working with children of all ages and abilities, and is passionate about helping her clients grow.
 She has experience working with children in both clinical and school settings, and has expertise in treating children with autism, ADHD, and a variety of psychological, behavioral, genetic, cognitive, neurological, motor, and developmental needs.

 Molly earned her bachelor's degree in psychology from La Sierra University and her master's degree in occupational therapy from the University of Southern California.
 She has advanced training in sensory integration techniques and is SIPT (Sensory Integration and Praxis Test) certified.
 In her free time, she enjoys art, music, and exploring Idaho with her family.

 Favorite Therapy Toys: Swings and bolster slide.

 Holly Hubbard, PT, DPT enjoys working with children of all ages and abilities and has training in reflex integration, toe walking, pediatric gait, and wheelchair seating and mobility.
 She enjoys the challenges of her job and helping kids play and reach their potential.
-Her favorite therapy toy is the bolster swing.

 Holly earned her bachelor's degree in health science from Boise State University and her doctorate of physical therapy from Eastern Washington University.
 In her free time, she enjoys being outdoors and spending time with her family and friends.